ImperialCollegeLondon/spear-tools/README.md

 ## How to Use

-The main script to use is __spear_master.sh__.
+To run an example, the script to use is __run_example.sh__.
-The following parameters should be modified
+The following parameters can be modified

 ```bash
 # Setup soft links to make paths easier